Conservative segment in euros (Segment B)

 In the present case, gradual transfer to the conservative segment would have reduced the maximum loss.

-Simulation of performance is based solely on CPIC’s actual results from 2006 to 2021 and, therefore, does not in any way predict future performance.
+Simulation of performance is based solely on CPIC’s actual results from 2006 to March 2024 and, therefore,

 Plan your retirement